Jiali03713/LLM-with-RAG/README.md

 4. Progress(10/01/2024): **Simplified version works on Linux, with one query ability**
    - (10/02/2024): **Able to reuse collection for query**

-# Stage Two
+# Stage Two (Current)
-1. Improve Web Crawling file
-2. Creating pdf reader using OCR
+1. Creating pdf reader using OCR
    - accept uploaded pdf
    - read using EasyOCR
    - store results in files, preferably one file for each pdf
-4. RAG File supports recursive question and answer
+2. RAG File supports recursive question and answer
+3. Able to store historical QA in corresponding files

 # Stage Three
 1. Combine RAG with pdf reader